dalvarez83/iceberg-tutorial/README.md

 - Set the name of the source to `nessie`
 - Set the endpoint URL to `http://nessie:19120/api/v2`
-- Set the authentication to `none`
+- Set the authentication to `None`

 ![New Nessie (Preview) Source](docs/new-nessie-preview-source.png)